The 11 Greatest Live Albums Of All Time

-As the title suggests, this live album – My Chemical Romance’s second live record – captures the band at the end of the tour cycle for their 2006 smash hit third album The Black Parade and features the New Jersey crew’s final performance as their onstage characters from that album.
-For that reason alone, this is an invaluable slice of rock history – brought to life further if you watch the accompanying DVD – but it’s also worth it to remember just how incredibly theatrical and on point My Chem live were.
+As the title suggests, this live album – My Chemical Romance’s second live record – captures the band at the end of the tour cycle for their 2006 smash-hit third album The Black Parade, and features the New Jersey crew’s final performance as their onstage characters from that album.
+For that reason alone, this is an invaluable slice of rock history – brought to life further if you watch the accompanying DVD – but it’s also worth it to remember just how incredibly theatrical My Chem are.

 Recorded at London’s Rainbow Theatre on New Year’s Eve 1977 and released in April 1979, this is the first (and best) live album officially released by the iconic New York punks.
 While it might seem strange that the Ramones would choose to release a London gig, the electric energy of both band and crowd is infectious.
 For anyone not old enough to have caught the band live while they were still around, this set’s raw, untouchable vitality is as close to experiencing the pure and unrivalled spirit of punk.

 MÖTÖRHEAD, NO SLEEP ’TIL HAMMERSMITH (1981)

 A year after the release of fourth album Ace Of Spades gave Lemmy and co. a taste of real success thanks to its title-track, Mötörhead released their first live record.
 Anyone who ever saw the legendary London rockers live knows just what a formidable prospect they were – even towards the end – and this was certainly true in 1981, when all but one of these songs were recorded at the Leeds and Newcastle dates of the Short Sharp Pain In The Neck tour.
 Oddly, there was no Hammersmith date on that tour, but given that it’s Mötörhead we’ll let them off.